1987: When the Day Comes: Plot

 Guard Han's niece, Yeon-hee, is a college student who occasionally helps him deliver messages, but is otherwise disinterested in activism.
-Yeon-hee finds herself in the middle of a violent clash between protesters and police, and is saved from a violent policeman by a handsome student activist.
+Yeon-hee finds herself in the middle of a violent clash between protesters and police, and is saved from a violent policeman by a student activist.
 The two reconnect on campus, and Yeon-hee attends the activist's club where footage of the Gwangju uprising is shown during a meeting, but she remains resistant to joining the cause.
 Meanwhile, the warden finally agrees to disclose the visitation records after witnessing Commissioner Park threatening Detective Jo and his family, and being violently beaten by Park's cronies when he protests.
 Han asks Yeon-hee to deliver the records to his contact, but she refuses.
 Han attempts to do so himself, but Commissioner Park's men locate his contact before he gets the chance, and one of Park's men recognizes Han.
-They later abduct Han, and torture him in the same interrogation room where Park Jong-chul was killed.
-Commissioner Park reveals details of his childhood in North Korea, in which he watched a radical communist murder his family, while torturing Han.
+They later abduct him and torture him in the same interrogation room where Park Jong-chul was killed.
+Commissioner Park reveals details of his childhood in North Korea, in which he watched his adopted brother turned radical communist murder his family, while torturing Han.

 Remorseful over her uncle's arrest, Yeon-hee independently delivers the information to Han's contact.
 The information finds its way to the Catholic Priests' Association for Justice, who make a public statement that Park Jong-chul was killed during interrogation by the two detectives arrested along with three others, and Commissioner Park had direct oversight and attempted to cover up the killing.
 A flashback to Jong-chul's death is shown, in which Detective Jo taunts him by claiming that if he dies in that room, nobody will care.
-Commissioner Park discovers that President Chun has personally approved to have him arrested and blamed entirely for Jong-chul's death.
-Han is released, and returns to his family.
+Commissioner Park discovers that President Chun has personally approved having him arrested and blamed entirely for Jong-chul's death.
+Han is released and returns to his family.
 Later, Yeon-hee sees a picture in a newspaper of the handsome activist she met, severely wounded at a recent protest — he is revealed to be Lee Han-yeol, a real-life student protester who was shot in the head and killed by a police tear gas canister.
-Devastated over the death of her new-found friend and benefactor, Yeon-hee finally joins the movement for democracy.
+Devastated over the death of her newfound friend, Yeon-hee finally joins the movement for democracy.